John Adams (composer): Musical style

-The music of Adams is usually categorized as minimalist or post-minimalist, although in an interview he said that his music is part of the 'post-style' era at the end of the twentieth century.
-While Adams employs minimalist techniques, such as repeating patterns, he is not a strict follower of the movement.
-Though Adams did adopt much of the minimalist technique of predecessors Steve Reich and Philip Glass, his writing synthesizes this with the immense orchestral textures of Wagner, Mahler and Sibelius.
+Adams's music is usually categorized as minimalist or post-minimalist, although in an interview he said that his music is part of the "post-style" era at the end of the 20th century.
+He employs minimalist techniques, such as repeating patterns, but is not a strict follower of the movement.
+Adams adopted much of the minimalist technique of Steve Reich and Philip Glass, but his work synthesizes this with the orchestral textures of Wagner, Mahler, and Sibelius.
 Comparing Shaker Loops to the minimalist composer Terry Riley's piece In C, Adams remarked:

-Many of Adams's ideas in composition are a reaction to the philosophy of serialism and its depictions of "the composer as scientist".
-The Darmstadt School of twelve tone composition was dominant during the time that Adams was receiving his college education, and he compared class to a "mausoleum where we would sit and count tone-rows in Webern".
+Many of Adams's ideas are a reaction to the philosophy of serialism and its depictions of "the composer as scientist".
+The Darmstadt School of twelve-tone composition was dominant while Adams was in college, and he compared class to a "mausoleum where we would sit and count tone-rows in Webern".

-Adams experienced a musical epiphany after reading John Cage's book Silence (1973), which he claimed "dropped into [his] psyche like a time bomb".
+Adams experienced a musical epiphany after reading John Cage's 1961 book Silence, which he said "dropped into my psyche like a time bomb", causing him to drop out of academia, "pack his belongings into a VW Bug, and drive to California".
 Cage posed fundamental questions about what music was, and regarded all types of sounds as viable sources of music.
-This perspective offered to Adams a liberating alternative to the rule-based techniques of serialism.
-Cage's own music, however, Adams found equally restricting.
-At this point, Adams began to experiment with electronic music, and his experiences are reflected in the writing of Phrygian Gates (1977–78), in which the constant shifting between modules in Lydian mode and Phrygian mode refers to activating electronic gates rather than architectural ones.
+This perspective offered Adams a liberating alternative to serialism's rule-based techniques.
+But Adams found Cage's music equally restricting.
+He began to experiment with electronic music, and his experiences are reflected in the writing of Phrygian Gates (1977–78), in which the constant shifting between modules in Lydian mode and Phrygian mode refers to activating electronic gates rather than architectural ones.
 Adams explained that working with synthesizers caused a "diatonic conversion", a reversion to the belief that tonality was a force of nature.